joeyshi12/obsidian-vault/CPSC/313/Endianness.md

 # Endianness

 Endianness is the order of bytes for data in computers
-- Big Endianness: Most significant digit on the lowest address
+- Big Endianness: LEFT HAS BIGGEST / Most significant digit on the lowest address
-- Little Endianness (**Default**): Most significant digit on the highest address
+- Little Endianness (**Default**): LEFT HAS SMALLEST / Most significant digit on the highest address
+- **Note**: Endianness does not change how items are placed in structs / arrays
+	- `0x1000: 01 23 45 67 89 AB CD EF`
+	- If `char a[2]` is read at location `0x1000`, we have `[0x01, 0x23]` for both little and big Endian

 ## Memory Address
 Address order is given from top to bottom, left to right.